MouhaDiouf/tic-tac-toe-JS/README.md

 - Choose a side (X or O)
 - Restart the game anytime

+ ## Possible Future Improvements
+ - Create an AI to play against the computer
+ - Keep track of the user's scoring (wins and losses)

 ## Developed by

 Mouhamadou Diouf ( <a href="https://github.com/MouhaDiouf"> @mouhad </a>)